 In July, the steppe takes her nice green colour and keeps it for about two months.

-From the 15th of August, night temperatures significantly drop with frost risk, but the days remain pleasant with temperatures varying between 15°C and 25°C (59-77°F), and this lasts until mid-September.
+of August, night temperatures significantly drop with frost risk, but the days remain pleasant with temperatures varying between 15°C and 25°C (59-77°F), and this lasts until mid-September.
 From mid-September, the forests of larches take the colours of autumn, which gives the country a breath-taking beauty.
 Weather is still dry and sunny, but temperatures begin to drop.
 It remains possible to visit Mongolia until the end of October, but think of bringing warm clothes, because temperatures may drop under 0°C (32°F).

 Snow risk in altitude from mid-August, and in plains from mid-September.